 Black color does not occur naturally but arises from careful breeding to increase the anthocyanins – a dark pigment – present in the petals.

-Black Desert Rose Care
+Growing The Black Desert Rose Plant

 Black adenium, like other succulents, thrives on an easy caretaking regime.
 The plant survives in poor, dry soils and consistent temperatures of the desert.

 That means black Adenium survives with minimal care.